 The Hong Kong/Japan Working Holiday Scheme was established on 1 January 2010 with both sides providing an annual quota of 1,500.
 The Consulate-General of Japan requires applicants to provide financial proof of approximately HK$22,000 for maintenance during their initial stay in Japan.

 Successful applicants may be issued a Working Holiday Visa by the Consulate-General of Japan in Hong Kong, allowing them to stay in Japan for up to 12 months.
 They can take up work incidental to their holiday and/or enrol in short-term study courses during the authorized period of stay.
-Details and application forms can be obtained from the following websites:

 https://www.hk.emb-japan.go.jp/itprtop_en/index.html